Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is exit counseling?

 If you have federal student loans and leave school or drop below half-time enrollment, you’ll need to complete exit counseling.
 During exit counseling, you’ll learn important information that will help you prepare to start making payments on your loans, including the terms and conditions of your loans and repayment plan options.
-You can complete exit counseling at StudentAid.gov, but first ask your school’s financial aid office about their specific requirements.
+You can complete exit counseling on StudentAid.gov, but first ask your school’s financial aid office about its specific requirements.

 What is the Extended Repayment Plan?